An ancient system hidden in the Galactic plane?: Hints of chemically peculiar properties

-The comparison of the chemical abundances in Figure~\ref{Fig:chems} reveals that our targets do not stand in a different location of the chemical space than MW halo stars.
+The comparison of the chemical abundances shows that the chemical distribution of our targets falls within the region occupied by the compilation of MW halo stars in the classical chemical spaces (Figures~\ref{Fig:chems}~to~\ref{Fig:bamg}).
 However, MW stars are characterised by a broader chemical dispersion, qualitatively wider than our VMP planar stars.
-We remind that to minimise the spread due to the different behaviour of NLTE and other systematics in giants and dwarfs, the halo compilation of Figure~\ref{Fig:chems} has been restricted to stars with similar stellar parameters as our sample ($\log g\leq 3.8$ and $-2.8 \lesssim \FeH \lesssim -1.9$), and measurements from optical spectra.
-The relatively small intrinsic spread in our targets [X/Fe] ratios is also visible in the phylogenetic trees discussed in Section~\ref{sec:tree_out}, with the exception for J110847.18$+$253047.2.
-Here, we test another method to show that our stars have a spread in [X/Fe] smaller than the MW halo in the same metallicity regime, which we interpret as a sign that our targets likely formed in a particular formation site, which we name \textit{Loki}, distinct than the other MW halo stars.
+It is important to note that, to minimise the spread due to the different assumptions in the chemical analysis between our targets and that of the literature and other systematics between giant and dwarf stars, the halo compilation of Figure~\ref{Fig:chems} has been restricted to stars with similar stellar parameters as our sample ($\log g\leq 3.8$ and $-2.8 \lesssim \FeH \lesssim -1.9$), and measurements from optical high-resolution spectra.
+The relatively small intrinsic dispersions in our targets [X/Fe] ratios is also visible in the phylogenetic trees discussed in Section~\ref{sec:tree_out}, with the exception for J110847.18$+$253047.2.
+Here, another independent method is tested to show that our stars have dispersions in the [X/Fe] smaller than those of the MW halo in the same metallicity regime.
+In addition, we will show that applying the same kinematical cut to the literature, the new planar sample would possess smaller [X/Fe] dispersions than the halo.

+We first compute the median absolute deviation (MAD) of the [X/Fe] distributions for those elements that, usually, have no trends with metallicity in the VMP regime, \ie the light elements in case Type Ia supernovae are absent \citep[\eg][]{Woosley95,Nomoto13,Kobayashi20}.
+Other species, such Fe-peak elements might have been produced in some metallicity-dependent ejected supernovae yields, hence showing a trend in their [X/Fe] vs. \FeH{}, which would inflate their MAD (e.g. Mn and Zn as shown in Figure~\ref{Fig:chems}).
+Successively, we compute the MADs of the halo \citep{LiH22}, of the bulge (see caption for references), of a compilation of planar stars selected from \citet{ZhangMatsuno24} with abundances from \citet{LiH22}, of the Ursa Minor (UMi) dwarf galaxy, and of an ensemble composed of stars from UMi and Draco (Dra).
+Then, these MADs are divided to the values derived from our targets.
+The final quantities are called MADs ratios.